FREQUENTLY ASKED QUESTIONS

 What is a 'showreel from scratch' and why should I get one?

 A 'showreel from scratch' put simply is the process of producing your own footage by paying someone (i.e. me) to write, film and edit film-like scenes that you can then use to build a new showreel.
-It's quicker, often easier and more convenient than waiting to be cast in something - eventually obtaining the footage from the production company.
+It's quicker, often easier and more convenient than waiting to be cast in something in order to update your reel with new footage.

 control.
-You choose what type of script/character is best suited to your 'casting type', which will hopefully show off your cast-ability.
-You can also pick who is going to produce your footage (not necessarily with me), which should also guarantee the quality you get back.
+You choose what type of script/character is best suited to you and your 'casting type', which will hopefully show off your cast-ability and increase your chances of being seen and eventually hired.
+You can also choose who is going to produce your footage (not necessarily me), which should also guarantee the quality you get back.

 The second main reason is